A-1. General Criteria. UI awards degrees honoris causa (i.e., for the purpose of honoring) to

 honor outstanding persons.
 Honorary degrees may be awarded to a person deserving

-of honor by virtue of scholarly distinction, noteworthy public service resulting
+of honor by virtue of scholarly distinction, or noteworthy public service resulting

 in significant contributions to the University of Idaho, the State of Idaho, the